Turdugul/christmas-coding-challenge-2024/README.md

 [![Challenge](https://img.shields.io/badge/Challenge-Daily%20Coding-green?style=flat-square)](https://github.com/your-repo-link)

 Welcome to the **Christmas Coding Challenge 2024 - JavaScript Solutions** repository!
-This project is part of the exciting initiative organized by the **Women Coding Community**.
+This project is part of the exciting initiative organized by the [Women Coding Community](https://womencodingcommunity.com/).

 Through this challenge, I am committing to coding every day, focusing on **JavaScript**, **TypeScript**, **React**, and **Next.js** projects.